|« PreviousNext »|

 In the CloudFront console, the options are HTTP Only and Match Viewer.

-If you specify HTTP Only, CloudFront forwards requests to the origin server using only the HTTP protocol, regardless of the protocol in the end-user request.
+If you specify HTTP Only, CloudFront forwards requests to the origin server using only the HTTP protocol, regardless of the protocol in the viewer request.

-If the end-user request uses the HTTPS protocol, and if the origin server returns an invalid certificate or a self-signed certificate, CloudFront drops the TCP connection.
+If the viewer request uses the HTTPS protocol, and if the origin server returns an invalid certificate or a self-signed certificate, CloudFront drops the TCP connection.

 If you aren't sure which protocol to use, we recommend that you specify HTTP only.